Understanding and Improving Knowledge Distillation: Introduction

 This work is an attempt to shed light upon the `dark knowledge' distillation, making this technique less mysterious.
-More specifically, we make the following contributions: \begin{itemize} \item We systematically break down the effects of Knowledge Distillation into: (1) label smoothing, (2) example re-weighting, and (3) prior knowledge of optimal output (logit) layer geometry.
-We provide theoretical analyses on how $\KD$ exhibits these effects, and helps improve student model's quality (Section~\ref{sec:analysis}). \item We propose several partial-distillation techniques using hand-crafted teacher's output distribution (Section~\ref{sec:pseudo_kd}) to simulate different effects of knowledge distillation. \item Inspired by our analysis and empirical findings, we propose a simple, yet effective novel distillation technique to improve over vanilla $\KD$ method~(Section~\ref{sec:application}). \item We empirically demonstrate and confirm our hypothesis on the effects of $\KD$ on both synthetic and real-world datasets.
-Also, experiments on image classification and language modeling verifies the effectiveness of our proposed technique to improve over $\KD$. \end{itemize}
+More specifically, we make the following contributions: \begin{itemize} \itemsep0em \item For KD on multi-class classification task, we systematically break down its effects into: (1) label smoothing from universal knowledge, (3) injecting domain knowledge of class relationships to student's output logit layer geometry, and (2) gradient rescaling based on teacher's measurement of instance difficulty.
+We provide theoretical analyses on how KD exhibits these effects, and improves student model's quality (Section~\ref{sec:analysis}). \item We propose partial-distillation techniques using hand-crafted teacher's output distribution (Section~\ref{sec:pseudo_kd}) to simulate and validate different effects of knowledge distillation. \item We empirically demonstrate and confirm our hypothesis on the effects of KD on both synthetic and real-world datasets.
+Furthermore, using our understanding, we diagnose some recent failures of applying KD~(Section~\ref{sec:application}). \end{itemize}